Board and Senior Staff

 Management statement and financial memorandum for the Scottish Legal Aid Board

-The management statement and financial memorandum set out the broad framework within which the board will operate.
+The management statement and financial memorandum set out the broad framework within which SLAB will operate.
 In particular:

-- the rules and guidelines relevant to the exercise of the board’s functions, duties and powers
+- the rules and guidelines relevant to the exercise of SLAB’s functions, duties and powers

-- the conditions under which any public funds are paid to the board
+- the conditions under which any public funds are paid to SLAB

-- how the board is to be held to account for its performance
+- how SLAB is to be held to account for its performance

-The financial memorandum sets out in greater detail certain aspects of the financial provisions that the board is required to observe.
+The financial memorandum sets out in greater detail certain aspects of the financial provisions that SLAB is required to observe.

 Other information about our legal framework